ChickenProp/chickenprop.github.com/drafts/boots-theory-and-wikipedia.md

 So that's what Wikipedia says "boots theory" refers to.
 Let's follow its citations and see why Wikipedia says that.

+---

 Wikipedia:

 > In the Discworld series of novels by Terry Pratchett, Sam Vimes is the captain of the City Watch of the fictional city-state of Ankh-Morpork.[1][2]

-This doesn't talk about boots theory at all, but let's follow the citations anyway.
+This doesn't talk about boots theory at all, but following the citations anyway:

 [1] is The Guardian, [Terry Pratchett estate backs Jack Monroe's idea for 'Vimes Boots' poverty index](https://web.archive.org/web/20220329192126/https://www.theguardian.com/books/2022/jan/26/terry-pratchett-jack-monroe-vimes-boots-poverty-index).
 This is an article about someone named Jack Monroe creating a price index, intended as an alternative to CPI, and naming it the "Vimes Boots Index".